enjalot/blockbuilder-search/README.md

 // npm link blockbuilder-search
 ```

-- watch the **blockbuilder-search** source for changes, and rebuild the bundle on each change
+- Watch the **blockbuilder-search** source for changes, and rebuild the bundle on each change

 ```
 cd blockbuilder-search
 npm run buildWatch
 ```

-- open a web browser and visit local blockbuilder search [http://[::]:8889/search](http://[::]:8889/search)
+- Open a web browser and visit local blockbuilder search [http://[::]:8889/search](http://[::]:8889/search)